ASIA Travel Tips .com

 To meet growing tourist demand in the winter season Korean Air will, this month, launch regular flights to Kathmandu, the capital city of Nepal.
 Frequencies will be added to existing flights to Phuket, Denpasar Bali, Singapore.
 Korean Air will also strengthen services to other parts of the world by increasing frequencies to Honolulu, Paris and Vladivostok.
 The operation between Incheon and Christchurch will be reinstated and charter flights to Melbourne will be opened for those headed down under.

-See other recent news regarding: Airlines, Korean Air, Kota Kinabalu, Pattaya
+See other recent news regarding: Travel News Asia, Korean Air, Kota Kinabalu, Pattaya

 Advertising